NullVoxPopuli/intro-to-ember-lunch-and-learn-at-developertown/README.md

   sub-route-a
   sub-route-b

-- make a helper
-- retrieve data from a json:api server
 - ember-concurrency for debounced searching
-- make a test
 - deploy to something